CheeseCake87/flask-vite-transporter/README.md

 Any js file that is compiled that contains an asset reference will replace `assets/` with `/--vite--/{reference}`.

 This requires that all assets in the Vite app stay in the `assets` folder, and are imported in the frontend project in a way that the Vite compile stage can find them.

-### Modes
+### Modes (--mode)

-The Vite apps can be compiled in different modes:
+The Vite apps can be compiled in different modes by using the `-m` or `--mode`
+flag:

 ```bash
 vt pack -m development